 Meaning:

 For example:

-If won, either would win at -110 odds.
-Which means, if you risked 110 units, you would win 100 units, or fraction thereof.
+If the Over won, if you risked 115 units, you would win 100 units, or fraction thereof.

 Live displays have the ability to fluctuate within a second in real-time.

-At the end of the event, Team A scored 60 points and Team B Scored 50 points, which would be a total of 110 points.
+At the end of the game, in the event Team A scored 20 points and Team B Scored 27 points, the total would be 47 points.

-At the end of the event, Team A scored 50 points and Team B Scored 30 points, which would be a total of 80 points.
+At the end of the game, in the event Team A scored 20 points and Team B Scored 23 points, the total would be 43 points.

+Meaning: